skimcloud/TradeOracle/README.md

 To replicate the model:

 1. **Dataset**: Ensure you possess historical order details and price data.
-2. **Python Environment**: Set up a Python environment with essential libraries like Pandas, XGBoost, Matplotlib, and Seaborn.
+2. **Python Environment**: Set up a Python environment with essential libraries like Pandas, Matplotlib, and Seaborn.
 3. **Run the Code**: Utilize the provided code snippet to load the dataset, preprocess features, and train the Random Forest classifier.

 ## Contributions and Future Work